Develop the skills you need to launch a fulfilling career in UX/UI design with our 24-week part-time course or our fulltime nine-week bootcamp.

 Do you need help with the payment?
 Our financing options help you find the support you need so you can focus on your career and developing new skills.

-In the bootcamp you will study from 9 a.m. to 6 p.m., Monday through Friday.
+In the UX/UI Design bootcamp you will study from 9 a.m. to 6 p.m., Monday through Friday.
+The schedule may be subject to changes depending on the chosen campus.

 9:00Start your day energized